Niddah: Rabbinic injunctions

-Although the Written Law explicitly enjoins women to count seven days of cleanness (see infra) when they have seen irregular blood sightings (the irregularity occurring only from the eighth day of the start of her regular period and ending with the conclusion of the eighteenth day), the Sages of Israel have required all women who have experienced even their regular and natural purgation to count seven days of cleanness before they can be purified.
+Although the Written Law explicitly enjoins women to count seven days of cleanness when they have had irregular blood sightings occurring from the eighth day of the start of her regular period and ending with the conclusion of the eighteenth day), the Sages of Israel required all women who experienced even their regular and natural menses to count seven days of cleanness before they can be purified.

 Application of the Torah

 The Leviticus description of niddah is essentially composed of two parts: the ritual purity (tumah and taharah) aspect and the prohibition of sexual intercourse aspect.

 Ritual purity aspect

 The Biblical regulations of Leviticus specify that a menstruating woman must "separate" for seven days.
-Any object she sits on or lies upon during this period is becomes a "carrier of tumah" (midras uncleanness).
+Any object she sits on or lies upon during this period becomes a "carrier of tumah" (midras uncleanness).
 One who comes into contact with her midras, or her, during this period becomes ritually impure In addition, a man who has sexual relations with her is rendered ritually impure for seven days—as opposed to one day of impurity for coming into contact with her or her midras.

 During a woman's menstrual cycle, she is still permitted to cook and bake for her husband, and to separate the dough-portion (Challah), but is restricted from arranging her husband's bed linen in his presence, from mingling his cup of wine with water, and from washing her husband's face, feet and hands, since these actions are thought to arouse affection.
 A niddah is also prohibited from passing objects directly unto her husband, from hand to hand, a rabbinic safeguard made to avoid physical contact, as it is prohibited unto the man to touch his wife during these days.

 While the purity laws still exist in theory, in modern times there is generally no practical consequence to becoming impure (as, e.g., the Temple in Jerusalem cannot be visited), so the laws have no practical expression.

 Some later rabbinic authorities encouraged (but did not require) avoiding the midras of the niddah, as a remembrance for diasporic Jews so as to not forget the purity laws.
 This encouragement was only for the biblically prescribed seven-day period, not for the latter days that were added as part of certain rabbinical stringencies.
 The Lubavitcher rabbi Menachem Mendel Schneerson discouraged abstaining from the midras of a niddah in modern times.